Understanding Herpes SImplex Lab Test: Serology Blood Test and Herpes PCR. Knowledge for Oral Herpes, Genital Herpes, Anal Herpes, Rectal Herpes

 When should I get a genital or oral herpes test?

 Testing for the viruses that cause genital and oral herpes may be ordered if you have signs and symptoms of a herpes infection.
-Although many people who contract HSV never notice symptoms, signs of an initial infection appear 2 to 20 days after infection and depend on the type of HSV causing the infection.
+Although many people who contract HSV never notice symptoms, signs of an initial infection appear 2 to 20 days after infection depending on the type of HSV causing the infection.

 When signs and symptoms of an initial infection occur, they may include: